Kosinkadink/ComfyUI-Advanced-ControlNet/README.md

 ## Features
 - Timestep and latent strength scheduling
 - Attention masks
-- Soft weights to replicate "My prompt is more important" feature from sd-webui ControlNet extension, and also change the scaling.
+- Soft weights to replicate "My prompt is more important" feature from sd-webui ControlNet extension, and also change the scaling
-- ControlNet, T2IAdapter, and ControlLoRA support for sliding context windows.
+- ControlNet, T2IAdapter, and ControlLoRA support for sliding context windows
 - ControlLLLite support (requires model_optional to be passed into and out of Apply Advanced ControlNet node)
 - SparseCtrl support
 - SVD-ControlNet support
   - Stable Video Diffusion ControlNets trained by **CiaraRowles**: [Depth](https://huggingface.co/CiaraRowles/temporal-controlnet-depth-svd-v1/tree/main/controlnet), [Lineart](https://huggingface.co/CiaraRowles/temporal-controlnet-lineart-svd-v1/tree/main/controlnet)
+- Reference support
+  - Currently, only ```reference_attn``` is exposed (equivalent of reference_only in Auto1111), reference_adain (and +attn) under construction. ```style_fidelity``` and ```ref_weight``` are equivalent to style_fidelity and control_weight in Auto1111, respectively, and strength of the Apply ControlNet is the balance between ref-influenced result and no-ref result.

 ## Table of Contents:
 - [Scheduling Explanation](#scheduling-explanation)